philburk/jsyn/README.md

 https://github.com/philburk/jsyn

-To build JSyn, use ant.
-Just enter:
+## Building JSyn

+You can build JSyn using either Ant or Gradle.

+### Build Using Ant

+Enter:

     cd jsyn
     ant

-The resulting jar will be placed in "/dist/lib/".
+The resulting jar will be placed in "dist/lib/".
 To run the built-in test App on a desktop, enter something like this:

     java -jar dist/lib/jsyn-20160203.jar

 but with the correct date.

+### Build Using Gradle

+Enter:

+    cd jsyn
+    ./gradlew assemble

+The resulting jar will be placed in "build/libs/".
+To run the built-in test App on a desktop, enter something like this:

+    java -jar build/libs/jsyn-17.0.0-SNAPSHOT.jar

+but with the correct version.

-JSyn - Copyright 1997-2014 Mobileer Inc
+JSyn - Copyright 1997 Mobileer Inc